 Under the Owner/Tenant Agreement, if the tenant’s account is in arrears, the owner will receive copies of the Reminder Notice that is also sent to the tenant.

 The City assists owners in the collection of tenants' overdue water wastewater accounts, providing owners with an opportunity to reduce the potential for those unpaid water wastewater bills being transferred to their property tax account.
 Upon request, the City may turn off the water supply to a property occupied by a tenant who’s water wastewater account is in arrears.

 For those Tenants’ accounts that are not paid despite the water being shut off for more than two weeks, the arrears will be added to the property tax account.

 Yes, a building occupied by a Tenant whose water wastewater account is in arrears will have the water turned off by the City.

 At this time this only applies to Tenants who are in arrears.

-You will continue to receive copies of the Reminders and Final Notice letters that the City sends to the Tenant.
+You will continue to receive copies of the Reminder Notice letters that the City sends to the Tenant.